-(14) Name of the person or entity that is the vehicle’s recipient; and
+(14) Name of the person or entity that is the vehicle’s recipient;

-(15) Physical address, including the street address, city, state, and zip code, of the vehicle’s last known delivery destination.
+(15) Physical address, including the street address, city, state, and zip code, of the vehicle’s last known delivery destination or the physical address, including the street address, city, state, and zip code of the dealership that delivered the vehicle to person or entity that is the vehicle’s recipient; and

+(16) Whether the vehicle meets the requirements specified in subsection 1963.1(a)(1) (yes or no).

 (b) Reporting Updates.
-A manufacturer may update a vehicle report for up to three previous model years should a manufacturer determine that a vehicle is or is not delivered for sale in California.
+A manufacturer must update a vehicle report for up to three previous model years if a manufacturer determines there is a change in previously reported information regarding whether a vehicle is or is not delivered for sale in California.
 All other reported information may be corrected or updated no later than 180 calendar days following the end of the initial 90-day report period as provided in section 1963.4(a).

 (c) Credit Transfer Reporting.
 A manufacturer or secondary vehicle manufacturer that transfers ZEV or NZEV credits to or receives ZEV or NZEV credits from another manufacturer or secondary vehicle manufacturer must submit to the Executive Officer a report of all credit trades, transfers, and transactions.
 CARB will not recognize any credit transfers until the date the report is received.